CoderAcademy-MEL/html-css-challenges/03-flexbox.md

 ### Challenge 8

-The image below of eastbay.com is the goal.
+The image below of eastbay.com is the goal layout.

 ![](https://dl.dropboxusercontent.com/s/u84bvcewozz711g/products-page.png?dl=0)

-This is a tricky layout that will require lots of flexbox's.
+This is a tricky task that will require a lot of flexbox.
 Start simple.
-Think about the CSS individual components are using.
+Think about the individual components the layout might be using.

 The top navbar with text could be its own flexbox.
 The filter section could be its own flexbox.
-The cards could also be its own flexbox.
-Lots of options.
+The cards could also be their own flexbox 🤯.

 The card section is a tough one.
 Think about making your flex children have the `width` and your inner card can take the `height` and `margin`.

-Here is some code I wrote last night which is the bare bones setup.
+Here is the result of some code I wrote that demonstrates a bare bones setup for the goal layout.
 Let me know if you have questions.

 ![](https://dl.dropboxusercontent.com/s/5cg6pcifoh6c4td/basketball.png)